Home > Frequently Asked Questions

-Ordering books and other course materials for ELI Distance Learning courses can be done by any of the following methods: Online (preferred), phone, fax, or mail.
+Ordering books and other course materials for ELI Online Learning courses can be done by any of the following methods: Online (preferred), phone, fax, or mail.
 For more information on these methods go to http://eli.nvcc.edu/books/.
 All ELI textbooks are available at the Alexandria Campus Bookstore.
-The other NOVA bookstores may carry texts for a limited number of ELI Distance Learning courses.
-Before traveling to a campus bookstore, call ahead to confirm that your books are in stock.
+The other NOVA bookstores may carry texts for a limited number of ELI Online Learning courses.
+Beforetraveling to a campus bookstore, call ahead to confirm that your books are in stock.
 For more information go to http://eli.nvcc.edu/books/.

 If I go to the bookstore to buy my course materials and find that something isn't available, what should I do?

 You can call the Alexandria Bookstore at (888) 744-7839, be sure you specify that you are taking an ELI course.
 All ELI textbooks are available at the Alexandria Campus Bookstore.
-The other NOVA bookstores may carry texts for a limited number of ELI Distance Learning course.
+The other NOVA bookstores may carry texts for a limited number of ELI Online Learning courses.
 Before traveling to a campus bookstore, call ahead to confirm that your books are in stock.
-For more information go to http://eli.nvcc.edu/books/.
+For more information go tohttp://eli.nvcc.edu/books/.
 If you need additional assistance, call the ELI hotline, (707) 323-3347.

-What are the different types of distance learning courses?
+What are the different types of online learning courses?

 Courses are designated as online and delivered on Blackboard.